gluster/samba-integration/README.md

 - `$ make rpms.centos7 refspec=h:a0862d6d6de`
 - `$ make rpms.fedora vers=34 refspec=samba-4.14.4`

-As of now 4.12, 4.13, 4.14 and master branches are supported.
-In the absence of the _refspec_ argument, the master branch is built by default.
+As of now 4.12, 4.13, 4.14, 4.15 and master branches are supported.
+In the absence of *refspec* argument, the master branch is built by default.
 The above format is also applicable for other `make` targets.
 The *vers* argument is only valid for Fedora related make targets and in its absence, the default version is set to *33*.

 The RPMs contain the Samba file server pieces, including the glusterfs and glusterfs_fuse vfs modules.
 They do not contain the active directory domain